-These targets complement climate science-based targets by addressing many of the impacts that climate targets cannot, incentivizing actions related to wider, non-GHG impacts on land.
+These targets complement climate sciencebased targets by addressing many of the impacts that climate targets cannot, incentivizing actions related to wider, non-GHG impacts on land.
 The broader set of actions these methods incentivize include the reduction and treatment of pollution and effluents, reduced pesticide use, erosion control, and other actions that promote biodiversity and ecosystem integrity that may not be captured by corporate actions that prioritize carbon sequestration.

-Critically, these methods expand the focus beyond forests to include all natural, terrestrial ecosystems (e.g., grasslands, wetlands, shrublands) especially as they relate to the working lands (e.g., cropland, rangeland, pasture, managed forest) that facilitate the production of goods used by companies and consumers.
+Critically, these methods expand the focus beyond forests to include all natural, terrestrial ecosystems (e.g., grasslands, wetlands, shrublands), especially as they relate to the worked lands (e.g., cropland, rangeland, pasture, managed forest) that facilitate the production of many goods used by companies and consumers.

-Moreover, while firmly rooted in directing companies to assess, avoid, or mitigate their impacts on nature, Land targets will go further by incentivizing companies to deliver on regenerative, restorative, and transformative actions in collaboration with multiple stakeholders at the landscape scale-including actions that underpin broader issues of sustainable development and are in line with a nature-positive future.

-This beta version of the land methods is being released to enable such action at scale from companies.
+Moreover, while firmly rooted in directing companies to assess, avoid, or mitigate their impacts on nature, Land targets will go further by incentivizing companies to deliver on regenerative, restorative, and transformative actions in collaboration with multiple stakeholders at the landscape scale including actions that underpin broader issues of sustainable development and are in line with a nature-positive future.
+This version of the Land methods will enable such action at scale from companies.
 The world cannot wait for the changes called for in these methods.
-However, companies should note that SBTN will ultimately revise version 1.0 of the SBT Land methods during 2023 and 2024 as land system science and methods for accounting for impacts and dependencies on nature progress.
-The ambition of the SBTN Land Hub is for the next version of Land targets to reflect what nature needs at a place-based level, based on regionally defined and spatially explicit thresholds.
-Version 2.0 will also cover a broader range of material land indicators.
+However, companies should note that as land system science and methods for accounting for impacts and dependencies on nature progress, SBTN will ultimately revise Version 1.0 of the science-based targets for land to keep pace with sustainability science.
+The ambition of the SBTN Land Hub is for future versions of Land targets to reflect what nature needs at a place-based level, based on regionally defined and spatially explicit thresholds.
+This future version will also cover a broader range of material land indicators.